benashford/benashford.github.com/content/blog/2025-12-24-resurrecting-my-old-turbo-pascal-homework-with-ai/index.md

 ## Let me take you back in time...

-The year is 1995, I'm studying for my A-Levels[^1], the Dot Com Boom hasn't even started yet let along crashed.
+The year is 1995, I'm studying for my A-Levels[^1], the Dot Com Boom hasn't even started yet let alone crashed.
 The horrors of the 21st Century have yet to come.
-The world was my oyster.
+The world is my oyster.

 Being a bit of a nerd, I chose Computing as one of my subjects.
 A-Level Computing was an odd subject, it wasn't really Computer Science, but it wasn't just "IT Studies" either, it covered a lot of the basics: sorting algorithms, what two's complement is, all that sort of thing.
 It also had a lot of hands-on programming, and the final grade was half exam and half an original project.

-The Computing room (which was dedicated to the subject, there were general purpose computer facilities for oher subjects) was filled with 486 PCs, running MS-DOS and [Turbo Pascal 7.0](https://en.wikipedia.org/wiki/Turbo_Pascal).
+The Computing room (which was dedicated to the subject, there were general purpose computer facilities for other subjects) was filled with 486 PCs, running MS-DOS and [Turbo Pascal 7.0](https://en.wikipedia.org/wiki/Turbo_Pascal).
 These were already out-of-date for the time, Windows 95 was about to be released, Turbo Pascal's last release was more than two years previously, but it was a genuinely fun environment to work in.
-It was a full compiler, but the IDE was very interactive, it had the simplicity of being able to go from zero to something tangible very quickly, just press Ctrl-F9 and way you go.
+It was a full compiler, but the IDE was very interactive, it had the simplicity of being able to go from zero to something tangible very quickly, just press Ctrl-F9 and away you go.
 (Ah those were the days, I can safely say today, after a day in the [YAML mines](https://en.wikipedia.org/wiki/Kubernetes).)
 I can see why some places were still using Turbo Pascal for teaching much later than 1995.

 At the start of the second year, we had to choose a project.
-The choice was quite free, but it had to be something substantial and original, although what "original" meant was a unclear.
+The choice was quite free, but it had to be something substantial and original, although what "original" meant was unclear.
 It didn't have to be something academically original, like the criteria for a degree-level dissertation, but it couldn't be just a tweak of something that already existed.
 I chose to create a graphing calculator, which wasn't an original idea by any means, but I justified it on the grounds that I couldn't find one for DOS (doing a quick search now finds dozens, but I didn't know them at the time).

 I began the work in complete and total ignorance of what I needed to do.
 I'd done programming before, well before A-Levels, I'd been tinkering ever since the 8-bit BASICs as well as the first-year programming projects in Turbo Pascal.
 But I didn't know anything about graphics calculators (apart from using a physical one in my A-Level Maths homework), yet in an odd way that was kind of a bonus.
 "How hard can it be?" is a legit source of energy.
 Surely just start at the left, calculate Y for a given X and update the line?